Quizlet Launches New Explanations to Provide Step-by-Step Guidance for Millions of Study Questions

 Students are faced with the ongoing challenge of needing to be self-motivated and self-guided in their learning.
 Explanations are particularly helpful for understanding deeper concepts related to math, science and other topics where students are seeking to understand step-by-step processes and different ways to solve complicated problems.

-"As a high school math teacher, I love that students will have additional support and reference points to key concepts with explanations," said Rory Yukabov, educator at Old Bridge School District, New Jersey.
+"As a high school math teacher, I love that students will have additional support and reference points to key concepts with explanations," said Rory Yakubov, educator at Old Bridge School District, New Jersey.
 "This tool not only helps alleviate some of the stress that so many students feel as they start tackling subjects like geometry, but gives more autonomy to those driven students who are ready to build on what they already know."

 For back to school, Quizlet has also launched a brand refresh to reflect the evolution and growth of the company as it continues to support students' modern learning needs.
 The brand refresh includes an updated logo and iconic "Q", new photography, and a brightly colored palette in honor of students' resilience.